 Common to each of Africa’s countries, especially those in sub-Saharan africa, is poverty, gender inequality, and ethnic and religious diversity.
 At times those differences can and often do lead to instability and even conflict.
 We believe that educational opportunities for all, regardless of gender, ethnic or religious affiliation, will diminish these differences.

 The founding principles of our work

 Girls deserve an equal opportunity to gain an education as do boys.
-For example the student enrollment at our first project Graceland International School is over 50% girls.
+For example the student enrollment at our first project, Graceland International School, is just over 50% girls.
 This is unusual in a region where education of girls is not a high priority in many families.
 This is usually a question of economics.
 In a region of Nigeria that is relatively poor, girls often have to work to supplement the family income.
 Another cultural issue is pressure to arrange early marriages for girls.

-2. Education for peace and reconciliation.
+2. Education for peace and reconciliation

 “No one is born hating another person because of the color of his/her skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.”
 Nelson Mandela.

 3. Raising the necessary funds.